andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 }
 ```

+At the time of writing, all memory accesses are instrumented.
+This is not optmial and in the future I want to exclude memory operations know to not work on heap at translation time (e.g. push/pop).

-To hook the function that ASan needs to be hooked I created a small library, libqasan.so, that has to be loaded using LD_PRELOAD into the target.
+To hook the functions that ASan needs to be hooked I created a small library, libqasan.so, that has to be loaded using LD_PRELOAD into the target.

 A hooked action looks like the following: